 The South East London Folklore Society is a monthly pub meeting held on the second Thursday of every month in the upstairs room of The Old King’s Head 47-49 Borough High Street SE1 at 8pm.

-September’s Talk is on September 13th & is
+March’s Talk is on March 14th & is

-You can book in advance by emailing firstname.lastname@example.org or roll up on the night & cahnce your arm…
+you can book in advance by emailing firstname.lastname@example.org or roll up on the night & cahnce your arm…